Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Photo Opportunities Rating: 6/10

 At first glance 99 Steps is just a staircase.
 But with a little context, it is definitely worth a visit.
-St. Thomas quickly grew in the late 1600s because of its commercial importance.
-Ships and colonists from all over the world passed through the harbour and Charlotte Amalie – French, African (both slaves and free), German, Dutch, English and Danish to name a few.
+St. Thomas quickly grew in the late 1600s because of its commercial importance in the region.
+Ships and colonists from all over the world passed through Charlotte Amalie harbour – French, African (both slaves and free), German, Dutch, English, Spanish and Danish to name a few.

-The growing merchant class and government expanded the town up and around the hills.
+The growing merchant class and government expanded the town up the surrounding hills.
 Standard streets were not feasible so they created step streets.
 So when you come upon a staircase in town it is actually a street.
 Homes and shops were built along these streets.
+99 Steps is the most iconic and picturesque of our step streets.

 Highlights:

 2. The materials used for the steps were ballast in ships coming over from Denmark.
 Empty ships used ballast to keep them steady on the trip over.
-They came to St. Thomas to pick up good so they emptied their ballast to make room for tobacco, cotton and molasses.
+Once in St. Thomas they emptied their ballast to make room for tobacco, cotton and molasses.
 So you are stepping on some old stuff.

 3. As you walk up the steps imagine all the elite of Danish society walking up these stairs multiple times a day.
 I’m guessing they had some firm glutes.